puppetlabs/puppetlabs-postgresql/README.md

 If `true` this will setup the official PostgreSQL repositories on your host.
 Defaults to `false`.

 ####`locale`
 This will set the default database locale for all databases created with this module.
+On certain operating systems when other database template is not set this will be used during the `template1` initialization as well so it becomes a default outside of the module as well.
 Defaults to `undef` which is effectively `C`.

 ####`charset`
 This will set the default charset for all databases created with this module.
+On certain operating systems when other database template is not set this will be used during the `template1` initialization as well so it becomes a default outside of the module as well.
 Defaults to `UTF8`.

 ####`db_template`
 This will set the default database template used during database creation.
 Defaults to 'template0'.